Efficiency analysis of double perturbed pairwise comparison matrices: Ef 0pt f 0pt iciency and perturbed pairwise comparison matrices

 where $x_1,\dots,x_{n-1}>0$ and $0< \delta \neq 1$.

-\begin{theorem}[{\cite[Theorem 3.1]{Abele-NagyBozoki2015}}] The principal right eigenvector of a simple perturbed pairwise comparison matrix is ef{\kern0pt}f{\kern0pt}icient. \end{theorem}
+\begin{theorem}[{\cite[Theorem 3.1]{Abele-NagyBozoki2016}}] The principal right eigenvector of a simple perturbed pairwise comparison matrix is ef{\kern0pt}f{\kern0pt}icient. \end{theorem}

-Similarly, a \emph{double perturbed} PCM differs from a consistent PCM in two elements and their reciprocals, or in other words it can be made consistent by altering two elements (and their reciprocals).
-We have to differentiate between three cases of double perturbed PCMs.
+Similarly, a \emph{double perturbed} PCM dif{\kern0pt}fers from a consistent PCM in two elements and their reciprocals, or in other words it can be made consistent by altering two elements (and their reciprocals).
+We have to dif{\kern0pt}ferentiate between three cases of double perturbed PCMs.
 Without loss of generality, every double perturbed PCM is equivalent to one of them.
 Also, we can suppose without the loss of generality, that from now on $n\geq 4$, because a PCM with $n=3$ is either simple perturbed or consistent.
 In Case 1, the perturbed elements are in the same row, and they are multiplied by $0<\delta\neq1$ and $0<\gamma\neq1$ respectively.
-In Case 2, they are in different rows, but this case needs to be further divided into two subcases (2A and 2B) due to algebraic issues.
+In Case 2, they are in dif{\kern0pt}ferent rows, but this case needs to be further divided into two subcases (2A and 2B) due to algebraic issues.
 In Case 2A matrix size is $4\times4$, while in Case 2B matrix size is at least $5\times5$.
 Thus, these matrices take the following form:

 Case 1:

 Case 2A:

 Case 2B: